okfn/handbook/text/courses/analyzing-data.rst

 Where Next?
 ===========

 Once you've got the hang of building a basic formula - the sky is your limit!
-The School of Data Handbook will additionally walk you through:
+The `School of Data Handbook`_ will additionally walk you through:

 * Multiplication using spreadsheets
 * Division using spreadsheets
 * Copying formulae sideways
 * Calculating minimum and maximum values
 * Dealing with empty cells in your data (complex formulae).
 This stage uses :term:`Boolean logic` .

+.. _School of Data Handbook: http://schoolofdata.org/handbook/recipes/formulae-with-spreadsheets/

 You may need to refer to these chapters to complete the following challenges.